Safety, recycling & further manufacturer information

 - Only use chargers that are suitable for the type of battery and battery voltage.

-- Never deform, crush, alter, disassemble, puncture, or burn batteries or batteries.
+- Never deform, crush, alter, disassemble, puncture, or burn rechargeable batteries or primary batteries.

-- Stop using batteries and batteries if deformation is visible or if the insulation is damaged.
+- Stop using rechargeable batteries and primary batteries if deformation is visible or if the insulation is damaged.
 These must be professionally disposed of immediately.

 - Never operate batteries above the continuous load limit.

-- Accumulators and batteries must NEVER come into contact with conductive, corrosive or flammable liquids.
+- Rechargeable batteries and primary batteries must NEVER come into contact with conductive, corrosive or flammable liquids.

 - Stop charging immediately if the battery is deformed or feels too hot (>60°C), or if you notice an unusual smell.